 What immunizations should my student have?

-For students residing in student housing, Colorado Law requires students to submit proof of meningococcal vaccination given within the last five years.
+For students residing in student housing, Colorado Law requires students to fulfill two requirements for Meningococcal (Meningitis) Vaccine:

-The deadline to complete this requirement is the 1st day of classes.
 Students may send immunization documentation to the CSU Health Network Immunizations Clinic by mail, fax, e-mail (scanned copy) or personal delivery to the Hartshorn Health Center.
-For more information about CSU Immunization requirements, visit the CSU Health Network website or call the Immunizations Clinic at (970) 491-6548.
+For more information about CSU Immunization requirements, visit the CSU Health Network website or call the Immunization Clinic at (970) 491-6548.

-- Housing Options After the First Year - Off-Campus Life/Residence Life
+- · RAMFAM and Housing Options After the First Year

 Saturday brings a multitude of options in the morning – including enjoying time in Fort Collins with your family – leading into the Homecoming & Family Weekend Tailgate, which provides families an opportunity to connect and show your Ram Pride before the football game vs. Utah State.

-For more details, here is a tentative list of all the Family Weekend Events – the Homecoming & Family Weekend events page has details and registration links.
+For more details, here is a tentative list of all the Family Weekend Events – the Homecoming & Family Weekend reservation website has details and registration links.